 In the 1960s, the congregation began to draw its orientation from the Conservative movement as well as from Orthodox tradition, removed the mehitza (the barrier between the men’s and women’s sections) and increased the participation of women in services.
 In 2002, the Synagogue became affiliated with the Conservative movement.
 Separate seating remains available at the front of the sanctuary for those members who prefer it.

 Today, Congregation Shearith Israel serves more than 350 families in Intown Atlanta and beyond.
-CSI offers a daily minyan, weekly Shabbat services, children’s education, Sisterhood, adult and family programming and education, and more.
-Most importantly, CSI fosters a community of Jewish learning and spirituality in a welcoming, intellectual, yet casual fashion.
+Shearith Israel offers a daily minyan, weekly Shabbat services, children’s education, Sisterhood, adult and family programming and education, and more.
+Most importantly, Shearith Israel fosters a community of Jewish learning and spirituality in a welcoming, intellectual, yet casual fashion.